-''' 12 - 2.0 mL polypropylene cryovials (lavender top) 4 - 2.0 mL polypropylene cryovials (green top) 2 - 2.0 mL polypropylene cryovials (brown top) 8 - 2.0 mL polypropylene cryovials (red top) 1 - 2.0 mL polypropylene cryovials (black top) 6 - 2.0 mL polypropylene cryovials (yellow top) '''
+- 12 2.0 mL polypropylene cryovials (lavender top) - 4 2.0 mL polypropylene cryovials (green top) - 3 2.0 mL polypropylene cryovials (brown top) - 8 2.0 mL polypropylene cryovials (red top) - 2 2.0 mL polypropylene cryovials (black top) - 6 2.0 mL polypropylene cryovials (yellow top)

-Due to COVID-19 some tops have been difficult to obtain.
-In the case that supply is not available, a violet top may be substituted for the lavender top, a clear top may be substituted for the brown top, and a blue top may be substituted for the black top.
-At ARIC Visit 9 or 10, if any of the above substitutions are made, staff must also comment on the biospecimen shipping and receiving form before shipment.
+During visits 9 and 10, due to COVID-19, some tops were difficult to obtain.
+At Visit 11, supply issues have resolved and sites should make effort to use supplies as indicated.
+In the rare case that supply is not available, a violet top may be substituted for the lavender top, a clear top may be substituted for the brown top, and a blue top may be substituted for the black top.
+If any of the above substitutions are made, staff must also comment on the biospecimen shipping and receiving form before shipment.